 Live Action TV

-The British panel show Have I Got News for You in the 2000-2002 era, comedian Paul Merton mused about the lack of jet packs at the present time which he had expected to see when he was younger.
+In the 2000-2002 era of the British panel show Have I Got News for You, comedian Paul Merton mused about the lack of jet packs at the present time which he had expected to see when he was younger.
 He then went on to speculate that only the rich and powerful had them, accusing the Queen Mother of having five.

 This turned into a Running Gag where Merton would attempt to fit a mention of "jetpacks" into every single episode of that season; for example: Suggesting that penguins in the Falklands could use jetpacks to right themselves after falling over.